 In February 2011, BBC Radio 3’s ‘Early Music Show’ devoted a whole weekend to Fretwork, interviewing founder-member Richard Boothby, playing several tracks from their many recordings; and then broadcasting a performance of The World Encompassed recorded at the York Early Music Festival, together with an interview of the composer Orlando Gough.

-Also in 2011, The National Centre for Early Music, in collaboration with the BBC, is hosting a competition for young composers to compose a four-minute piece for Fretwork.
-They will workshop the shortlisted pieces at the NCEM in York in October, and then premier the winning entry in Kings Place in December.
+Also in 2011, The National Centre for Early Music, in collaboration with the BBC, hosted a competition for young composers to compose a four-minute piece for Fretwork.
+They workshopped the shortlisted pieces at the NCEM in York in October, and then the winning entries were premiered in Kings Place in December 2011.

-In 2012 they will be premiering a new piece for The Hilliard Ensemble & Fretwork from one of today’s most exciting young composers – Nico Muhly – in the Wigmore Hall and then touring this programme around Europe.
+In 2012, they gave their Carnegie Hall debut in February, and in October, they premiered ‘My Days’ for The Hilliard Ensemble & Fretwork by one of today’s most exciting young composers – Nico Muhly – in Wigmore Hall.

 Asako was born in Takamatsu, Japan.
 She started playing viola da gamba when she was 13 years old, but studied violin initially in the Toho Gakuen Music High School in Tokyo.
 She then continued her studies at the Toho Gakuen School of Music as a student of viola da gamba with Tetsuya Nakano.